-In Person courses starting week commencing 27th September click on your local centre and enrol or email the registrar to express your interest.
+In Person courses start week commencing September 2022.
+Click on your local centre and enrol now, places are limited, introductory fee only £10.00

 For each and every one of us, finding a balance between wisdom, happiness and love provides the means for a fuller and more rewarding life.

 This introductory course in practical philosophy concentrates on these three themes.

 Taking each in turn, over three terms, the course provides an understanding of what a naturally balanced life is like, and offers practical steps to achieve this for oneself.
 The first term fee is £10.00 a reduction from the normal fee of £65.00.

 For those students that wish it, the opportunity to take up mantra meditation is also made available.
 Meditation is a central practice in regaining inner stillness and confidence.

 In the company of like minded people, the introductory course in Practical Philosophy caters for all those that feel the need of a systematic way to enjoy a meaningful life, whatever their background, beliefs, education or gender.

 I first came to classes in about 2008 when I was a mum to 2 very young boys.
 I was happy to be a mum but felt totally exhausted, that I had ‘lost myself’ along the way and I was also rather bored/unfulfilled intellectually.
 At the time the classes were a highlight of my week and in particular being introduced to the Pause was an absolute game changer.
 Life felt like a never ending frantic hamster wheel and by being taught to Pause I found a way to step of that hamster wheel, albeit fleetingly, for a few moments throughout long days of juggling the demands of work and young children.
 I also used to adore coming to the school in Chapel Allerton which was a beautiful space, exuding calm and a testament to the care that was given to it by the students of the school.